Weight Loss Procedures

 A sleeve gastrectomy surgically removes half the stomach, leaving a thin vertical sleeve, about the size of a banana.
 Restrictive surgeries like this make your stomach smaller so you feel full quicker.
 With sleeve gastrectomy, part of your stomach has been removed, this procedure is not reversible.

 Sleeve Gastrectomy Procedure info/risks

 A duodenal switch changes your digestive process allowing food to bypass part of the small intestine so you absorb fewer calories.
 A good candidate for this surgery is generally severely obese and hasn’t been able to lose weight through other methods.

-This weight loss procedure places a soft balloon, about the size of a grapefruit, in your stomach for six months to encourage portion control.
-During the first six months you will work with our support team--- putting healthy lifestyle choices in place.
+A gastric balloon gastric balloon procedure places a soft balloon, about the size of a grapefruit, in your stomach for six months to encourage portion control.
+During the first six months you will work with our support team, putting healthy lifestyle choices in place.
 At six months, the balloon is removed and our support team will continue to guide you toward making healthy lifestyle choices.